In a Nutshell:

 • A fair number of one-touch drinks for a strictly hands-off experience

-We highly recommend the Intelia for any hobbyist or casual user, or anyone new to the world of specialty coffee drinks.
+We highly recommend Intelia for any hobbyist or casual user, or anyone new to the world of specialty coffee drinks.

 We recommend it to more experienced users, with the caveat that you’ve got to be willing to put up with the relative lack of frothing control, thanks to the absence of a proper frothing wand.